jessev14/Multiattack-5e/README.md

 Ping me on Discord @enso#0361 if you have any questions, run into any problems/incompatibilities, or have any technical feedback you'd like to throw my way.
 This is my first module and my first real JavaScript project outside of some macros, so I'm sure there is tons of room for improvement.

 ## Changelog (see individual releases for full release notes)
+### v3.1.0
+* Improved implementation of saving default configuration in Multiattack tool
 ### v3.0.0
 * New Multiattack tool in token layer toolbar that allows for multiple attack rolls of different items to be made at once
 ### v2.2.0